Projection Mapping Market Size and Share

 Global Projection Mapping Market Report Scope

 Projection mapping is a video projection technology that allows video to be mapped onto any surface, unlike traditional projectors that map only on flat screens.
-It turns common objects such as runways, large venues, and stages into interactive displays that behave as a canvas with graphics projected onto the surface.
+It turns common objects such as runways, large venues, and stages into interactive displays that function as canvases with graphics projected onto their surfaces.

 | Hardware |